 Early February 2015 Nikon introduced a very special version of the D810.
 The Nikon D810A is 'designed exclusively for astrophotography (..) and not recommended for general photography', as Nikon's press release is stating.

-Information necessary during shooting is displayed in the viewfinder
+necessary during shooting is displayed in the viewfinder so that images

-so that images can be framed without taking your eye off the subject.
+can be framed without taking your eye off the subject.
+In addition

-In addition to shutter speed and aperture settings, a virtual horizon,
+to shutter speed and aperture settings, a virtual horizon, which is

-which is always illuminated in red when enabled, can be displayed
+always illuminated in red when enabled, can be displayed to help keep

-to help keep the camera level.
-Features like this allow the user to
+the camera level.
+Features like this allow the user to focus on shooting.

 See for technical details here.